 The reserve is near my accommodation in Amanzimtoti, aka Toti.
-I spent the afternoon hiking in the 600-acre park sighting zebra, red duiker, bushbuck, vervet monkey, mongoose, and birds, including a majestic African Fish Eagle.
+I spent the afternoon hiking in the 600-acre park sighting zebra, red duiker, bushbuck, vervet monkey, mongoose, and birds, including a majestic Fish Eagle.
 Cute Southern Masked Weavers are a favorite, and hundreds of them had built their nests dangling from trees near the dam.

 Hiking and Coedmore Castle

 The park has hiking paths, a cycling trail, picnic areas, creeks, a dam, and the remains of Coedmore Castle.
-Kenneth Stainbank’s Scottish father built the Baronial style castle in 1885 with the help of stonemasons using stones from the Umhlauzana River.
+Kenneth Stainbank’s father built the Scottish Baronial style castle in 1885 with the help of stonemasons using stones from the Umhlauzana River.

 “When Stainbank built Coedmore Castle, he wanted to create a little piece of Europe on grounds filled with African antelope and monkeys.”

 Scottish Stainbank married Ethel Lyne, a South African from Pietermaritzburg.
 They had seven children, and their eldest daughter, Mary, was an artist.
 Rooms throughout the castle contain sculptings she produced from her garden studio.
-Stainbank’s granddaughter, Elizabeth Keith, and her family still live on the property.
+Stainbank’s granddaughter, Elizabeth Keith, and her family live on the property.

 “Mary Stainbank introduced the modern school of sculpture to South Africa.
-Her work is displayed in the Mary Stainbank Memorial Gallery which also hosts other artists’ exhibitions.
+Her sculpting is displayed in the Mary Stainbank Memorial Gallery which also hosts other artists’ exhibitions.
 The Coedmore gallery houses the largest, intact collective body of work by any one sculptor in South Africa.”